BiblePay Price Tops $0.0001 (BBP)

-BiblePay (BBP) traded 0.4% lower against the U.S. dollar during the 1 day period ending at 12:00 PM ET on September 8th.
-In the last seven days, BiblePay has traded down 25.5% against the U.S. dollar.
-One BiblePay coin can currently be bought for approximately $0.0001 or 0.00000001 BTC on cryptocurrency exchanges.
-BiblePay has a market capitalization of $254,798.00 and $589.00 worth of BiblePay was traded on exchanges in the last 24 hours.
+BiblePay (BBP) traded 9.4% higher against the US dollar during the 24 hour period ending at 10:00 AM ET on September 9th.
+BiblePay has a market cap of $268,722.78 and approximately $688.00 worth of BiblePay was traded on exchanges in the last 24 hours.
+One BiblePay coin can currently be bought for about $0.0001 or 0.00000001 BTC on major exchanges.
+Over the last seven days, BiblePay has traded 35.4% lower against the US dollar.

 BiblePay Profile

-BiblePay (BBP) is a POBh coin that uses the Proof-of-BibleHash hashing algorithm.
+BiblePay (CRYPTO:BBP) is a POBh coin that uses the Proof-of-BibleHash hashing algorithm.
 BiblePay’s total supply is 2,552,987,248 coins.
 BiblePay’s official Twitter account is @biblepay and its Facebook page is accessible here.
+BiblePay’s official website is biblepay.org.
+The official message board for BiblePay is forum.biblepay.org.
 The Reddit community for BiblePay is /r/BiblePay and the currency’s Github account can be viewed here.
-The official website for BiblePay is biblepay.org.
-The official message board for BiblePay is forum.biblepay.org.

 Receive News & Updates for BiblePay Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BiblePay and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.